esses/evtrackrecords.com/README.md

-# evtrackrecords.com
+# EV Track Records

 ---

-The web repository for [evtrackrecords.com](https://evtrackrecords.com).
-EV Track Records exists as inspiration for people to push themselves to faster lap times and to celebrate and recognize the hard work and skill of builders and drivers everywhere.
+The web repository for [evtrackrecords.com](https://evtrackrecords.com). **EV Track Records** exists as inspiration for people to push themselves to faster lap times and to celebrate and recognize the hard work and skill of builders and drivers everywhere.

 ## Submitting a Lap

 1. The most efficient way to submit a track record is through this [Google form](https://forms.gle/sTfyUc7Ubnn4XPyM6).
 2. For internet points you can also submit via the Facebook group [EV Track Records](https://www.facebook.com/groups/1635756253489735).
 See the info requirements below to submit with your post.
 3. If neither of those work for you or if your track record is not getting posted to the site fast enough for your liking, please email me at [steven@emotive.engineering](mailto:steven@emotive.engineering).
+4. Ok, true nerd friend.
+Submit a pull request.

 ## Data Requirements